uiuc-focal-lab/CoMEt/README.md

 python3 explainOneBasicBlock.py 'push rax; mov dword ptr [rbx], eax; add rax, rbx; cmp rbx, rdx' ithemal
 ```

-The currently supported cost models in CoMEt are Ithemal and uiCA.
+The currently supported cost models in CoMEt are Ithemal (cost model name for command: _ithemal_) and uiCA (cost model name for command: _uica_).
 If one wants to add another cost model to create CoMEt explanations for, then please follow the details in [the section on adding a new cost model](##adding-a-new-cost-model).
 The default cost model for which CoMEt generates explanations is _Ithemal_.

 Optional arguments to above command: